+''' entity DFF is

+port (D, CK: in BIT: Q, NOTQ: '''

 '''

-entity DFF is

-port (D, CK: in BIT: Q, NOTQ:

 out BIT); end DFF;

-'''

-'''

 architecture CHECK_TIMES of DFF

-constant HOLD TIME:
+is constant HOLD TIME:

-is

-TIME := 5 ns; constant
+TIME: = 5 ns; constant

-SETUP_TIME: TIME := 3 ns;
+SETUP_TIME: TIME:= 3 ns;

 begin

 process (D, CK)

 variable LastEventOnD, LastEventOnCk: TIME;

 begin

 --Check for hold

 time:

 if

-\mathbf{D}'
+D'

 EVENT then

 assert (NOW = 0ns) or

 ((NOW - LastEventOnCk) >=

 HOLD TIME) report "Hold time too

 short!"

 severity

 FAILURE;LastEventO

 nD := NOW;

 end if;

 -- Check for setup time:

-if

-(CK

-=

-'1')

-and

-CK'EVENT

-then
+if (CK = '1') and CK'EVENT then

-assert (NOW =
+assert (NOW = 0ns) or

-Ons) or

-((NOW - LastEventOnD)
+((NOW - LastEventOnD) >= SETUP TIME)

->=

-SETUP_TIME) report "Setup time too
+report "Setup time too short!"

-short!"

 severity

-FAILURE:LastEventO
+FAILURE;

-nCk := NOW;
+LastEventOnCk := NOW;

 end if;

--- Behavior of FF:

-if

-(CK = '1') and

-CK'EVENT

-then

-Q \leq D;

-NOTQ \leq = not D;

-end

-if;

-end

-process;

-end CHECK_TIMES;

 '''

 EVENT is a predefined attribute of a signal and is true if an event (a change of value) occurred on that signal at the time the value of the attribute is determined.
 Attributes are described in greater detail in Chap.
 10. NOW is a predefined function that returns the current simulation time.
 In the previous example, the process is sensitive to signals D and CK.
 When an event occurs on either of these signals, the first if statement is executed.
-This checks to see if an event occurred on D. If so, the assertion is checked to make sure that the difference between the current simulation time and the last time an event occurred on signal CK is greater than a constant HOLD\TIME delay.
+This checks to see if an event occurred on D. If so, the assertion is checked to make sure that the difference between the current simulation time and the last time an event occurred on signal CK is greater than a constant HOLD_TIME delay.
 If not, a report message is printed and the severity level is returned to the simulator.
 Similarly, the next if statement checks for the setup time.
 The last if statement describes the latch behavior of the D-type flip-flop.
 The setup and hold times have been modeled as constants in this example.
-These could also be modeled as generic parameters of the flip-flop.
-Generics are discussed in Chap.
-7.